QihangFan/QihangFan.github.io/README.md

   </a>
 </p>
 <br>
-Existing factories have a small handicraft upcycling workflow, but their factory typology is insufficient to cover all the designers' activities.
-The animation aims to express Garden Factory Typologies that resist mechanization trends.
-They represent emerging fashion houses that produce small batches of upcycled collections on macro and micro scales.
-And the decentralized factory typologies blended with local environments - the factory, the city, the nature, and the farm - are reinvented.
+Contemporary fashion houses introduce a small handicraft upcycling workflow, but their factory typology is insufficient to support all the designers' activities.
+The media design aims to express the new Garden Factory Typologies that resist conventional industrial mechanization trends.
+They represent emerging fashion houses that produce small batches of upcycled collections from the micro to the macro scale.
+And the decentralized factory typology miniatures blended with local environments - the factory, the city, the nature, and the farm - are reinvented.
 <br><br><br>

 # Production